Migueel0/infantem/HELP.md

 The following was discovered as part of building this project:

 * The original package name 'com.isppG8.friendsontour.friends-on-tour' is invalid and this project uses 'com.isppG8.friendsontour.friends_on_tour' instead.
+> This is fixed because we renamed the project to Infantem.

 # Getting Started